eylonK14/SystemProgramming2_Ex4/README.md

 # Tree Iterators - With GUI

 This project implements a new `Tree` container.
-The default of the `Tree` is a binary tree, but can be implemented to any amount of nodes that a father canp possess.
+The default of the `Tree` is a binary tree, but it can be implemented to any amount of nodes that a father can possess.

-There are also implemetations of various iterators:
+There are also implementations of various iterators:
 BFS, DFS (for all trees), InOrder, PreOrder, PostOrder, Heap (only for binary tree).

 ## Class Hierarchy (Bottom To Top)